Skip to Main ContentAUB

 Our AUB eBook collections offer electronic access to thousands of books, which permit their use with a variety of assistive softwares including screen readers.

-Ebook Central, our largest eBook collection, has limited compatibility with Claro.
-To use screen reader software with books from this platform, download the eBook in Adobe Digital Editions, a free software.
+To use screen reader software with books from the Ebook Central platform, download the eBook in Adobe Digital Editions, a free software.
 This is optimised for use with NVDA for Windows, and VoiceOver for Macs.
 Click here to Download NVDA for free; VoiceOver comes as standard on Macs.

 Databases and Journal Articles

 Journal articles can typically be downloaded as a PDF document, which can be made accessible in a variety of ways.
-These work well with the Claro software.
 You can also use Adobe Acrobat's read out loud and colour change features with PDFs; more information about this can be found here.

 The majority of our major vendors have statements of accessibility conforming W3C Web Content Accessibility Guidelines.